ImpacGroup/Cordova-Plugin-Tracking-Transparency/README.md

 }
 ```

-Note that tintImage can be a base64 image or a name of a SF-Symbol.
+Note that image can be a base64 image or a name of a SF-Symbol.
 ```ts
 interface TrackingRequestInfo {
     primaryColor: string;